 The Court quashed the FIR based on its reasoning that allegations under Section 3(1)(x) were not made out.
-The Court held that for an offence to be made out under this provision, the person insulting a Scheduled caste person must know that the said person belonged to Scheduled caste community and insulted the person to humiliate them on the ground that they belong to the Scheduled caste community.
+The Court held that for an offence to be made out under this provision, the person insulting a Scheduled Caste person must know that the said person belonged to Scheduled Caste community and issue the insult to humiliate them on the ground that they belong to that community.
 Generalised statements will not attract the provision of this Act, and that the statement must be directed against a particular member to whom the utterance can be associated with.
 Any comment against the community as a whole would not attract penalisation under Section 3(1)(x) of the 1989 Act.
 The question of whether a Facebook wall may constitute as a place within public view, the Court held that it is irrelevant whether the privacy settings are set by the author of the post and that as long as independent impartial persons who are not interested in either parties can view the post, it would qualify as a place within public view.